Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 1. The site is responsive accross different device sizes.
 2. The site includes numerous buttons.
 One is located on the landing page and is intended to bring the user to the Contact page.
 Another is located on the Lessons page which opens a modal allowing the user to sign in or close the modal.
-A third button is loacted on the
+A third button is located on the
 Contact page allowing the user to submit a form.
 3. The site includes a Navigation bar giving users access to the four pages of the site from any page.
-4. The site includes a footer with clickable social media links bringing users to socail media pages in a new page.
+4. The site includes a footer with clickable social media links bringing users to social media pages in a new tab.
 5. In the footer also is an email link which is intended to open up a blank email composition for the user to contact the school.
+6. The four links in the navigation bar, the social media and email links in the footer and the buttons all have hover effects applied to them.
+This lets the user know that these features when clicked will perform the intended action.
+7. The images in the teachers page when clicked change to another image of that teacher adding to the sites colour.

 ### Features left to implement
 1. The lessons page when signed into, will have more videos and categories for these videos to be organised into.
 Also videos